 This shoe also works well with insoles.
 It doesn’t have the meta-rocker on the underfoot the forefoot like most other Hokas.
 So, it gives you a much flatter base for your insert.

-Despite its bulky appearance the shoe weighs only 8.9 ounces.
-Which, is more than other models on this list, but less than most high cushion models.
-It has a rear crash pad that makes it excellent for heel strikers.
-And, the ultralight foam midsole has a nice bounce that keeps it from feeling too squishy.
+Despite its bulky appearance the shoe weighs only 9.3 ounces.
+While that’s more than other models on this list, it is less than most high cushion models.
+The rear crash pad makes this model excellent for heel strikers and the ultralight foam midsole has a nice bounce that keeps it from feeling too squishy.

-The HOKA Bondi 8 made it as one of our favorite max-cushioned daily shoes of the year.
+The HOKA Bondi model made it as one of our favorite max-cushioned daily shoes of last year.